ScriptChip/Lighter/README.md

 ## Examples

-Examples of lighter files are located in
+Examples of lighter files are located in <a href="https://github.com/ScriptChip/Lighter/examples" title="Navigate to examples folder">examples</a> folder